Archaic

 Result

 The end result was a simple and clean website.
 The left side navigation makes it easy for users to find what they're looking for while giving a lot of space for content in the center.
-The layout is consistent betweeen pages but also flexible if a new type of content needs to be added.
+The layout is consistent between pages but also flexible if a new type of content needs to be added.

 Return to top